All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 A poisonous blue-ringed octopus merman known as the best swordsman on Fish-Man Island, and a mercenary working as the New Fish-Man Pirates' assassin.

-- Chekhov's Gunman: Way back in Chapter 84, Hatchi mentioned someone better than him as a swordsman at Fish-Man Island.
-400+ chapters later, we learn that swordsman is Hyouzou, and there is quite a difference of strength.
+- Chekhov's Gunman: Way back in Chapter 84, Hatchi mentions that he's the second-strongest swordsman from Fish-Man Island.
+More than four hundred chapters later, it's revealed the strongest swordsman is Hyouzou, and there is quite a difference of strength.

 - Drunken Master: However when he gets too much drunk he attacks anyone.